TheNetworker/sugarymiro/README.md

 # Introduction

-This is an application used to analyze SGV entries returned from NightScout online instance and send notification to the user using the IFTTT service if it's high/low for long period of time.
+This is an application used to analyze SGV entries returned from the NightScout online instance and send a notification to the user using the IFTTT service if it's high/low for a long period of time.
 This allows you to get **actionable insights** on Glucose patterns throughout the day